Adi-CUTM/secure-file-encryption-tool/README.md

 - `keys/private.pem` → hide private keys
 - `__pycache__/` and other build cache files
 - `.env`, IDE, and system files
+-  you have to create the log file and give the appropriate path when run the project

 ---